belgattitude/soluble-japha/README.md

 ```

-### Database connection example
+### JDBC example

-Ensure your servelt installation can locate the JDBC driver and try :
+Ensure your servlet installation can locate the JDBC driver and try :

 ```php
 <?php